RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 -   [Express prior uncertainty about model parameters](#express-uncertainty-in-model-parameters)

+==RZhao: It might be better to show these structured list at the beginning of previous section==

-Now that we have this out of the way we can create a model [calibrator](https://canmod.github.io/macpan2/reference/mp_tmb_calibrator) object that combines (1) a model specification, (2) a dataset that can be compared with simulations from this model, and (3) a list of distributional assumptions about model parameters that we would like to estimate.
+Now that we have this out of the way we can create a model [calibrator](https://canmod.github.io/macpan2/reference/mp_tmb_calibrator) object that combines
+- (1) a model specification,
+- (2) a dataset that can
+be compared with simulations from this model, and
+- (3) a list of distributional assumptions about model parameters that we would like to estimate.

 Such a calibrator can be used to fit these parameters to data, and then simulate and forecast observable variables using this calibrated model.
 These calibrators can also be used to generate confidence intervals for these simulations and forecasts using